HIGHLIGHTS-EU leaders meet at summit dominated by Brexit

-EU leaders met for a two-day summit on Thursday and Friday, dominated by Brexit but also with other pressing issues including Turkey's invasion of Syria, possible enlargement and the bloc's budget.
 The following are comments from the leaders and senior EU officials on their arrival.
+EUROPEAN COUNCIL PRESIDENT DONALD TUSK:

+"A deal is always better than a no-deal."
+FRENCH PRESIDENT EMMANUEL MACRON:

+"We have good news this morning."
+"The deal now needs to be technically explained, politically presented.
+It will be done in the coming hours.
+As far as I'm concerned, I am satisfied we managed to find it and reasonably confident it can be ratified by the British and European parliament."

 DUTCH PM MARK RUTTE: "Well, (it's) very encouraging news that there is an agreement, now we have to study the details.
 But in itself very encouraging."